Renmark Airport

 Renmark Airport (IATA: RMK, ICAO: YREN) is an airport serving Renmark, South Australia.
 It is located 4.25 NM southwest of Renmark and operated by the Renmark Paringa Council.

 Facilities

 The airport resides at an elevation of 115 ft above sea level.
 It has two main runways: 07/25 with an asphalt surface measuring 1740 × 30 m and 18/36 with a gravel surface measuring 1024 × 30 m.
 There are two other runways, 12/30 1096 m and a parallel 07/25.
 Both of these are marked as being for gliders only.

+Commercial flights from Renmark between Adelaide and Mildura were formerly operated by Qantas subsidiary Sunstate Airlines, having been operated with Cessna 404 Titan aircraft from 1986, till the aircraft fleet and route were discontinued in 1998.

 Accidents and incidents

 The 2017 South Australia Cessna Conquest crash occurred near Renmark airport on 30 May 2017, when a practice flight performed on a Cessna 441 Conquest II plane by charter airline Rossair crashed, killing its three occupants.